gururaghav2925/python-module-13-D/README.md

-## Python Program to Evaluate Prefix Expression Using Stack
+## Evaluate Prefix Expression Using Stack

 ## Aim:
 To write a Python program that takes a prefix expression from the user and evaluates it using a stack.